Frequently Asked Questions

 It also lends itself to simple geometrical interpretations.

-Is WAY-2C only for color-based recognition?
+Is WAY-2C only for color-based identification?

 No. WAY-2C's flexible interface makes it possible to load a wide variety